GeorgHaberer/gene_projection/panbulbosum/README.md

   Plastid- and transposon-related genes were identified from the source models running the AHRD pipeline [[7]](#7) and this information was saved in files <plastid.codes> and <transposon.codes>.
 Based on this gene type information, transposon-derived models were removed from the input protein and transcript IDs and these clean sequence files were separately stored as <hbulb.clean.proteins.fa> and <hbulb.clean.transcripts.fa>.
 These files were employed as input sources for miniprot and blat alignments to reduce the high complexity of transposon mappings strongly impairing aligner performance.

+  Lastly, hmmer [[6]](#6) and PFAM database version 34 searched and identified protein domains in the source model and associated the top evalue to each input protein/transcript.

+## 3. De novo projections